Do you wish you could get 1000s of legitimate Amazon reviews?

-You will need to be brand registered to enroll.
+You will need to have Amazon Brand Registry to enroll.
 The program costs $60 per product and goes on for 12 months, or until your product gets 5 reviews (whichever comes first).
 This works out to $12 per review, which is a very fair price to pay for your first reviews.

 Reviews you get from this program will have a badge, similar to Verified Purchase reviews, that says “Early Reviewer Rewards”.

-The Early Reviewer Program is obviously not a sustainable way to ask for reviews, as it stops after 5 reviews, but it’s a great way to get the first few you need for your product to get traction.
+The Early Reviewer Program is obviously not a sustainable way to ask for reviews, as it stops after 5 reviews, but it’s a great way to get the first few you need for your product to get traction on Amazon.

 Method 7: Check your seller feedback

-What if I told you that you had more product reviews than you think, but they’re just in the wrong place?
+How would you feel if I said that you had more product reviews than you think, but they’re just in the wrong place?